konstructio/kubefirst/docs/kubefirst/local/terraform.md

 If the apply is successful, your code will automatically be merged with master, your merge request will be closed, and the state lock will be removed in atlantis.

 ## Managing Terraform State
-Your terraform state is stored in an s3 bucket named `k1-state-store-xxxxxx`.
+Your terraform state is stored in a local bucket in minio that simulates s3 in a bucket named `kubefirst-state-store`.

-The s3 bucket implements versioning, so if your terraform state store ever gets corrupted, you can roll it back to a previous state without too much trouble.

-Note that terraform at times needs to store secrets in your state store, and therefore access to this s3 bucket should be restricted to only the administrators who need it.